jarun/nnn/README.md

            ^P  Prompt  ^N  Note  T  Empty trash
 ```

 Help & settings, file details, media info and archive listing are shown in the PAGER.
-Please use the PAGER-specific keys in these screens.
+Use the PAGER-specific keys in these screens.

 The option `open with` supports a combined argument.